DonghanHu/Homepage/README.md

 </p>
 ## Hello, welcome to my homepage!

-Looking for an internship for Summer 2023.
+Looking for a full-time job in 2024.

 ### About Me

 Hi there, my name is Donghan Hu from China, a fourth-year Ph.D. student in the Computer Science department at [Virginia Tech](https://vt.edu/).
 I received my Master's degree in Computer science in 2019 at Virginia Tech, advised by [Dr. Sang Won lee](https://people.cs.vt.edu/sangwonlee/).
 Before this, I received my bachelor's degree in Computer Science in 2017 at [Northeastern University](https://english.neu.edu.cn/) in Shenyang, China.

 Currently, my research area is Human-Computer interaction (HCI), and Dr. Sang Won Lee is advising me.
 He is REALLY a great and warm-hearted advisor who is generous to give his time to help us with valuable advice.
 Our HCI lab calls "[Echolab](https://echolab.cs.vt.edu)" and we are targeting to understand and create novel methods to foster empathic interaction among people using computational systems.
 My research project lies in helping modern knowledge workers reconstruct their mental context and retrieve digital resources (e.g., websites, documents, and applications) to enhance their working productivity via self-tracking and self-reflection.
-Tasks resumptions and working context retrieval are two fundamental problems that take people lots of time to recall and search.
+Task resumptions and working context retrieval are two fundamental problems that take people lots of time to recall and search.
+Besides, I concentrate on empowering individuals by leveraging and exploring personal data.
 To solve these problems, I am utilizing screenshot-based technology, self-reflection models, and metadata mixed with visual cues and textual cues.
 Please see my projects and publications for further information.
 For contact, please see the bottom of this page. <br/>

 <p align="center">
     <img src="3in1.JPG" width="450" height="580" />